enogrob/ebook-puppet-essentials-for-beginners/README.md

 [x] Installing and Setting Up the Working Environment 11m 21s

 Chapter 2 : Puppet Ecosystem, Components, and Terminologies 4m 58s
-[ ] Puppet Components and Terminologies 4m 59s
+[x] Configuration Management and How Puppet Fits into the Scenario 4m 58s [x] Puppet Components and Terminologies 4m 59s
-[ ] Understanding the Puppet Run Cycle 3m 49s
+[x] Understanding the Puppet Run Cycle 3m 49s
-[ ] Installing the Puppet Components 6m 7s
+[x] Installing the Puppet Components 6m 7s
 [ ] Puppet in Action 8m 29s
 [ ] Overview of the Puppet Language 12m 48s